-THE PRINCIPLES of the celestial sun sight: Understanding the expression LOP (line of position) in three steps.
+THE PRINCIPLES of the celestial sun sight: Understanding the expression LOP (line of position).

 Please remember that the entire context of this website originates from the La Rochelle exercise.
 This exercise serves as the gateway leading you to an interactive worksheet that offers comprehensive, step-by-step guidance for both calculations and theoretical aspects.